 Thirteen sets of photos are presented, with the final one being of the late director, Bob Clark.
 SFgate’s caption was disappointing in its lack of specifics:

-In fact, the “tragic car accident” was a DUI crash caused by a blotto-drunk illegal alien who smashed head-on into Clark’s car after crossing the median on the Pacific Coast Highway a few minutes from Clark’s home in Pacific Palisades.
+Bob Clark directed ‘A Christmas Story.’
+He later went onto direct several B-list movies, ‘Baby Geniuses’ and ‘Karate Dog.’
+Clark and his son died in a tragic car accident in 2007.In fact, the “tragic car accident” was a DUI crash caused by a blotto-drunk illegal alien who smashed head-on into Clark’s car after crossing the median on the Pacific Coast Highway a few minutes from Clark’s home in Pacific Palisades.
 Both Clark and his 22-year-old son were killed.
 The alien, Hector Velazquez-Nava, had a blood-alcohol level of three times the limit and was driving without a license.
 Nava pleaded no contest to two felony counts of gross vehicular manslaughter while intoxicated and was sentenced to six years in prison.

 Following the deaths, ultra-liberal Hollywood was silent about who killed Bob Clark.
-His former publicist appeared on Fox News with Bill OReilly on April 9, 2007 (Illegal Immigrant Kills Hollywood Director
+His former publicist appeared on Fox News with Bill OReilly on April 9, 2007 (Illegal Immigrant Kills Hollywood Director):

 And there’s been silence.
 The mayor, the city council, the supervisors, the L.A.
 Times have all said nothing.
 And if Fluffy the cat had gotten murdered that day, the city would have closed down.
 It’s a nauseating, grotesque injustice that this man was killed and his son was killed.